 In Most Cases Avoiding Dairy Products Due to Lactose Intolerance is Unnecessary

-The NIH Consensus Development Conference on Lactose Intolerance and Health was convened to examine the latest research on lactose intolerance, strategies to manage the condition and the health outcomes of diets that exclude dairy foods.
-Lactose is the natural sugar in milk and some people lack sufficient amounts of an enzyme that is needed to comfortably digest lactose.
+The NIH Consensus Development Conference on Lactose Intolerance and Health was convened to examine the latest research on lactose intolerance, strategies to manage the condition, and the health outcomes of diets that exclude dairy foods.
+Lactose is the natural sugar in milk; some people lack sufficient amounts of an enzyme needed to digest lactose comfortably.

-After a thorough review of the scientific evidence, the Consensus Development Conference panel completed a draft consensus statement that is intended to correct some of the common mis-perceptions about lactose intolerance, including the belief that dairy foods need to be excluded from the diet.
+After a thorough review of the scientific evidence, the Consensus Development Conference panel completed a draft consensus statement intended to correct some common misperceptions about lactose intolerance, including the belief that dairy foods need to be excluded from the diet.

-Without low-fat and fat free milk and milk products in the diet, it's hard to meet nutrient needs, and available research suggests people with lactose intolerance can tolerate at least 12 grams of lactose (the amount in about one cup of milk) with no or minor symptoms.
-Plus, gradually re-introducing dairy into the diet can help manage symptoms and help those diagnosed benefit from dairy's unique nutrient package, including calcium, vitamin D, protein, potassium and other nutrients that are critical for bone health and beyond.
+Without low-fat and fat-free milk and milk products in the diet, it's hard to meet nutrient needs, and available research suggests people with lactose intolerance can tolerate at least 12 grams of lactose (the amount in about one cup of milk) with no or minor symptoms.
+Plus, gradually re-introducing dairy into the diet can help manage symptoms and help those diagnosed benefit from dairy's unique nutrient package, including calcium, vitamin D, protein, potassium, and other nutrients critical for bone health and beyond.

-Experts also suggest drinking low-fat or fat free milk (regular or flavored) with meals or a snack instead of an empty stomach, trying small, frequent portions or buying lactose-free or lactose-reduced milk - which contain all the same nutrients as regular milk.
-Yogurt and hard cheeses (the panel suggests cheddar, provolone and mozzarella) may also be more easily digested.
+Experts also suggest drinking low-fat or fat-free milk (regular or flavored) with meals or a snack instead of on an empty stomach, trying small, frequent portions, or buying lactose-free or lactose-reduced which contains all the same nutrients as regular milk.
+Yogurt and hard cheeses (the panel suggests cheddar, provolone, and mozzarella) may be more easily digested.

 Conducted by the National Institutes of Health since 1977, the Consensus Development Program is an unbiased, independent, evidence-based assessment of complex medical issues.
 The purpose is to evaluate the available scientific evidence on a medical topic and develop a statement that will advance the understanding of the issue and help guide the advice given by health professionals and directed to the public.